+- 12. The Company has been legally advised that the Company is considered to be established with the object of providing infrastructural facilities and accordingly, Section 372A of the Companies Act, 1956 is not applicable to the Company. - 13.
 The Company has, based on a valuation made by approved valuers, revalued as at April 1, 2003 the plant and machinery located at Dahanu.
 The revaluation of the same has been based on the technological obsolescence, the year of purchase, the maintenance levels and the currency and customs duty variations as applicable.
-The resultant appreciation aggregating to Rs 752.17 crore has been added to the Gross Block of the Fixed Assets and credited to Revaluation Reserve.
-Consequent to the revaluation, there is an additional charge for depreciation of Rs 54.24 crore (Rs 54.24 crore) and an equivalent amount, has been withdrawn from Revaluation Reserve and credited to the Profit and Loss Account.
+The resultant appreciation aggregating to Rs.
+752.17 Crore has been added to the Gross Block of the Fixed Assets and credited to Revaluation Reserve.
+Consequent to the revaluation, there is an additional charge for depreciation of Rs.
+54.24 Crore (Rs.
+54.24 Crore) and an equivalent amount, has been withdrawn from Revaluation Reserve and credited to the Profit and Loss Account.

-11. Disclosure under Micro, Small and Medium Enterprises Development Act, 2006:
+14. Disclosure under Micro, Small and Medium Enterprises Development Act, 2006

 There are no Micro and Small Scale Business Enterprises, to whom the Company owes dues, which are outstanding for more than 45 days as at March 31, 2008.
 This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the Company.
-The previous year figures include Rs 0.22 crore due towards Small Scale Industrial undertakings.
+The previous year figures include Rs.
+0.22 Crore due towards Small Scale Industrial undertakings.

-12. Preferential Allotment of Equity Warrants:
+15. Preferential Allotment of Equity Warrants

-AAA Project Ventures Private Limited a promoter Company has subscribed to 4.30 crore warrants entitling the promoters to subscribe to 4.30 crore equity shares for an aggregate value of Rs 7,835 crore.
-AAA Project Ventures Private Limited have paid an upfront amount of Rs 783.49 crore towards the price of these warrants and the same has been used for general corporate purpose.
+M/s AAA Project Ventures Pvt.
+Ltd., a promoter Company has subscribed to 4.30 Crore warrants entitling the promoters to subscribe to 4.30 Crore equity shares for an aggregate value of Rs.
+7,835 Crore.
+M/s AAA Project Ventures Pvt.
+Ltd. have paid an upfront amount of Rs.
+783.49 Crore towards the price of these warrants and the same has been used for general corporate purpose.

-13. Foreign Currency Convertible Bonds:
+16. Foreign Currency Convertible Bonds:

-The Company had issued USD 178,058,000 Zero Coupon Convertible Bonds due 2009 (FCCBs).
+The Company had issued USD 178,058,000 Zero Coupon Convertible Bonds due 2009 (FCCB).
 The issue of the bonds was authorised by a resolution of the Board of Directors dated February 22, 2004 and by the shareholders at an Extraordinary General Meeting of shareholders held on March 22, 2004.
-The Bonds were convertible at any time on or after April 23, 2004 up to February 24, 2009 by the holders into fully paid equity shares with a par value of Rs 10 each of the Company at an initial conversion price of Rs 1,006.92 per share with a fixed rate of exchange on conversion of Rs 45.24 = USD 1.00.
-During the year, in terms of the offer document of FCCB, the Company accepted the FCCB holders request for conversion of FCCBs into equity shares and consequently, the Company allotted 7,999,954 Equity Shares to the FCCB holders and accordingly, the paid-up Equity Share Capital of the Company increased by Rs 7.99 crore and the Securities Premium account by Rs 797.53 crore.
-The excess of fair value (market price) of equity shares on the date/s of allotment over the issue price of Rs 1,006.92 being the attributable conversion cost has been charged to the Profit and Loss Account.
-In accordance with the decision of the Board, a corresponding amount has been withdrawn from the General Reserve.
+The Bonds were convertible at any time on or after April 23, 2004 up to February 24, 2009 by the holders into fully paid equity shares with a par value of Rs.
+10 each of the Company at an initial conversion price of Rs.
+1,006.92 per share with a fixed rate of exchange on conversion of Rs.
+45.24 = USD 1.00.
+During the year, in terms of the offer document of FCCB, the Company accepted the FCCB holders request for conversion of FCCB into equity and consequently, the Company allotted 7,999,954 Equity Shares to the FCCB holders and accordingly, the paid-up Equity Share Capital of the Company increased by Rs.7.99 Crore and the Securities Premium account by Rs.797.53 Crore.
+The excess of fair value (market price) of equity shares on the date/s of allotment over the issue price of Rs.
+1,006.92 being the attributable conversion cost has been charged to the Profit and Loss Account.
+In accordance with the decision of the Board a corresponding amount has been withdrawn from General Reserve.

-14. Provision for Disputed matters:
+17. Provision for Disputed matters:

-Rs Crore
+Rs.
+Crore

+Rebates/Tariff/ Direct Taxes Total

-Particulars Rebates/Tariff/ regulatory matters (Refer note (a) below) Direct Taxes (Refer note (b) below) Total
+Regulatory matters (Refer note (b) below)

+(Refer note (a) below)

 Opening Balance 140 22 162

 Add: Provision made 80 - 80

 Less: Provision reversed - - -

 Closing Balance 220 22 242